- I. Privacy Principles

 - We keep your data only as long as it is necessary

 - We will take all reasonable steps to protect your information from misuse and keep it secure.

-- We will comply with all applicable data protection laws and regulations and we will co-operate with data protection authorities.
-In the absence of data protection legislation, we will act in accordance with generally accepted principles governing data protection.
+- We will comply with all applicable data protection laws and regulations and we will cooperate with data protection authorities.

-This notice explains how we collect and use information that we may hold about you as an individual.
+This notice explains how we collect and use data that we may hold about you as an individual.